cloudflare/cloudflare-docs/content/cloudflare-one/applications/configure-apps/self-hosted-apps.md

 5. Choose a **Session Duration**.
 The session duration determines the minimum frequency for which a user will be prompted to authenticate with the configured IdP.
 If you want users to re-authenticate every time they reach your application, select _No duration, expires immediately_.

-6. In **Application domain**, enter the hostnames that will represent the application.
+6. In **Application domain**, enter the domains that will represent the application.
    - Domains must belong to an active zone in your Cloudflare account.
 You can either select a domain from the dropdown or enter a [custom domain](/cloudflare-for-platforms/cloudflare-for-saas/security/access-for-saas/) that you control.
    - You can use [wildcards](/cloudflare-one/policies/access/app-paths/) to protect multiple parts of an application that share a root path.